MarcoDorantes/XlsxCommand/README.md

 1. [PowerShell 7.6.0](https://github.com/PowerShell/PowerShell/releases/tag/v7.6.0)
 2. [PowerShellGet 2.2.5](https://learn.microsoft.com/en-us/powershell/module/powershellget/?view=powershellget-2.x)

+The following PowerShell variable and command display data to see if the minimum required versions are already present:
+1. For PowerShell version: `$PSVersionTable.PSVersion`
+2. For PowerShellGet version: `Get-Module -ListAvailable | ?
+Name -eq PowerShellGet | ft Name,Version`

 ### Installation location and scope
 The installation process includes a location for the `XlsxCommand` module.
 Such location is determined by the `Scope` parameter of the `Install-Module` Cmdlet.
 The accessibility of the installed module is also determined by the value of that `Scope` parameter (accessible to all users of the computer or accessible only to the current user of the computer).
 As the default value for the `Scope` parameter varies, checking  the related documentation is in order: [Install-Module -Scope parameter](https://learn.microsoft.com/en-us/powershell/module/powershellget/install-module#-scope)